-Eating 4 meals a day, (Breakfast, Lunch, Dinner and Afternoon Tea) William lost 23kg (50lb) in a little over 12 months, and he never had a weight problem ever again for the rest of his life.
+Eating 4 meals a day, (Breakfast, Lunch, Afternoon Tea and Dinner) William lost 23kg (50lb) in a little over 12 months, and he never had a weight problem ever again for the rest of his life.

 William wrote a book about how he lost his excess weight, (his above weight loss timeline is a page from it).
 The Banting System helped thousands of people around the world and a new medical word Bantingism was added to the dictionary, it's still there today.